Edinburgh Festival names Irishman Fergus Linehan new director

 "During that time he commissioned works by artists including Seamus Heaney, Brian Friel and Roddy Doyle, as well as a new generation of Irish writers and choreographers," the EIF said.

-"I am delighted and deeply honoured to have been appointed as next director of the Edinburgh International Festival," Linehan said in the statement.
+"I am delighted and deeply honored to have been appointed as next director of the Edinburgh International Festival," Linehan said in the statement.

 "Successful festivals respond to both place and provenance to create a unique identity, and this is particularly true of Edinburgh, the preeminent festival city."